German submarine U-612: Service history

 U-612 completed repairs the following year and was re-commissioned 31 May 1943.
 However she was deemed unsuitable as a "Front-boat" and was confined to training in the Baltic.

 On commissioning, under Oblt.
 T Petersen she joined 24 Flotilla, a training unit.
 In February 1944 she joined 31 Flotilla, another training unit, under the command of Oblt.z.S.
 HP Dick.

-On 1 May 1945 she was caught at Warnemunde by the advancing Red Army and was scuttled to avoid seizure.
+On 1 May 1945 she was caught at Warnemünde by the advancing Red Army and was scuttled to avoid seizure.